ivankhau/Speechly/README.md

 # Speechly
 Prep for interviews and social occasions.
 Hear a question, record a response, and playback.

 App uses speech synthesizer to ask a interview question.
 User then records a response and then hears a playback of the question and response.
+Includes in-app purchase.
+Currently on the App Store!

 ![Screenshot](http://i.imgur.com/MRJztwt.jpg)
 ![Screenshot](http://i.imgur.com/6HFAVqu.jpg)